Building Community in Recovery

 A Conversation with Clinicians from Mirasol Recovery Centers

-Our former clients report that their biggest challenge is recovery isn't relationships or body image — it's loneliness and isolation.
+Our former clients report that their biggest challenge in recovery isn't relationships or body image — it's loneliness and isolation.
 Loneliness, it turns out, is a bigger health risk than obesity or smoking.
 So how do we help clients build the supportive communities they need in recovery?
 Is social media part of the solution?
-Or is part of the problem?
-We asked Mirasol clinicians to weight in:
+Or is it part of the problem?
+We asked Mirasol clinicians to weigh in:

 - Diane Ryan, Executive Director

 - Carol Watters, Clinical Director, Adolescent Program

 - Katie Klein, Director of Utilization Review and Special Projects